NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 Do **NOT** go to the trouble of creating all this ASCII art.
 [We've done it for you](./clothesline_frames.md).
 You're welcome.

 > **NOTE:** In each ASCII art string, you'll see an `r` in front of the triple quotes.
 This creates a "raw" string.
-It's not important that you understand exactly what that means, but, in short, it prevents Python from doing strange things with strings that contain backslash (`\`) characters.
+It's not important that you understand exactly what that means, but in short it prevents Python from doing strange things with strings that contain backslash (`\`) characters.
 You will need to use raw strings for the ASCII art strings.

 Here's a snippet of code that creates a `clothesline` variable with all four shirts and all eight clothespins.